Aayush895/Shopping-List/README.md

 # Introduction to the shopping list project

 The project is a shopping list application.
-This is a very basic project that uses vanilla javascript, html and css.
-Here the user is able to add, filter and remove all the list items from the list.
+This is a very basic project that uses vanilla JavaScript, HTML, and CSS.
+Here the user is able to add, filter, and remove all the list items from the list.
 This project is based on the javascript course that I am learning from.
 The designs and feature ideas are taken from the course but the code implementation is done by me.
-The project is not entirely responsive so please forgive me if the layout doesen't look like as expected.
+The project is not entirely responsive so please forgive me if the layout doesn't look like as expected.

-**Note: If you have any suggestions on how to improve the code quality or any better way to implement these features or about how to write a better README file, then feel free to drop your suggestion.
-I will be extrmely grateful**
+**Note: If you have any suggestions on how to improve the code quality or any better way to implement these features or how to write a better README file, then feel free to drop your suggestion.
+I will be extremely grateful**

 ### Important Learnings from this project

 - Learned about `composedPath()` method available in the `event` object when trying to delete an item from the list.
 - Implemented `event delegation` buttons for deleting the items from the list.
 - Implemented `localStorage` to make the list items persist when the browser is reloaded.
-- Implemented other basic features such as adding an item on clicking the `Add Item` button and removing all the items at once at the click of `Clear All` button.
+- Implemented other basic features such as adding an item by clicking the `Add Item` button and removing all the items at once at the click of `Clear All` button.

 ### Articles on the topics learned from this project